Customizing Your ZK Chain

 First, shut down the node server running for zk_chain_1 by terminating the process.

-Move back into your elastic chain ecosystem folder and run the chain create command:
+Move back into your elastic chain ecosystem folder and run the zkstack chain create subcommand:

 This time, use the answers below: